 Raj Laungani, M.D., a urologist at Piedmont Physicians Urology Specialists, tells Piedmont Healthcare that there is no direct link between your sex drive and aphrodisiac foods (like oysters, chocolate, and pomegranate), which some say boost libido.
 However, he does say that an overall healthy diet affects energy levels and mood, which impact sex drive.

 - Reduce alcohol or drug intake.
-According to Addiction Campuses, alcohol use can increase sexual desire at first, but cause problems when the sexual activity begins.
+According to Addiction Resource, alcohol use can increase sexual desire at first, but cause problems when the sexual activity begins.
 Because alcohol can dehydrate the body, it can cause painful intercourse and vaginal dryness.
 Some have also reported that alcohol is linked to dissatisfaction in orgasm or an inability to reach orgasm, due to the fact that alcohol interferes with the nervous system.

 - Do things that make you feel sexy.
 If you aren’t feeling like getting it on with a partner, sometimes the best way to jog your libido is to start with yourself.
 Do things that make you feel attractive, sexy, or sensual like buying some lingerie, experimenting with sex toys, and/or masturbating.
 Re-discovering your sexuality can help get you in the mood.